| FOR IMMEDIATE

 international trade pacts he is pushing export the worst of

 anti-democratic values around the world.”
+The report

 documents how “fixes” to the NAFTA investor protection model